-- demonstrate intellectual autonomy and disciplinary rectitude as well as the ability to make assessments of research ethics, and - demonstrate specialised insight into the possibilities and limitations of research, its role in society and the responsibility of the individual for how it is used.
+- demonstrate intellectual independence and scientific probity as well as the ability to make assessments of research ethics, and - demonstrate in-depth insight into the possibilities and limitations of science, its role in society and the responsibility of the individual for how it is used.

-Research thesis (doctoral thesis)
+Scientific dissertation (doctoral thesis)

-For the Degree of Doctor the third-cycle student shall have been awarded a pass grade for a research thesis (doctoral thesis) of at least 120 credits.
+For a doctoral degree, the doctoral student must have received a passing grade for a scientific thesis (doctoral thesis) of at least 120 credits.